 Is downsizing an alternative option to equity release

 One of the main points Martin Lewis makes in his guide to releasing equity is to consider downsizing first.
 Downsizing to a smaller property may provide the excess cash you need, as well as giving you the opportunity to find a property that is more suitable to later life, for example with fewer stairs.

-However, if downsizing is not cost effective because of estate agent and moving fees or means moving to another location that leaves you feeling isolated, equity release may be worth looking into.
+However, if downsizing is not cost effective because of estate agent and moving fees or means moving to another location that leaves you feeling isolated, Martin Lewis thinks a lifetime mortgage could be worth looking into.